richiejp/jdp/README.md

 ```

 With a bit of luck you will see a message from Jupyter describing what to do
 next.

-The Docker image also contains two volumes which you may mount.
-See the
-Dockerfile for more info.
+By default JDP will create a local Redis instance automatically inside the
+container.
+Redis will save its data within the Docker volume
+`/home/jdp/data`.
+Unless you mount this volume your data cache is likely to
+get deleted.
+It is also possible to configure JDP to connect to an existing
+Redis server; see `conf/data.toml` and `install/Dockerfile-production`.

-You can use the Docker image for developing JDP itself by mounting the `src`
+You can use the Docker image for developing JDP itself by mounting the
-volume.
-However this is probably not a good long term solution.
+`/home/jdp/src` volume.

-## Other
+## Git (from source)

+Installing from source should be fairly easy, it just requires a few none
+Julia based dependencies.
+What you need depends on the trackers you intend to
+use and whether you want to use Jupyter.

+!!! tip

-You can use install/Dockerfile as a guide.
-Also check `conf/*.toml`.
+	You can also use `install/Dockerfile(-base)` as a guide.
+Also check

-You can run JDP directly from the git checkout.
-Just install the deps listed
-in the Dockerfile and modify the conf files (which should include there own
-documentation).
+	`conf/*.toml`.

+You must install Redis unless you provide a remote Redis address in
+`conf/data.toml`.

+Generally speaking, if you want to use Jupyter 'notebooks', then you should
+install Jupyter notebook and client packages.
+However there are alternatives
+to Jupyter client, which may also load and edit Jupyter notebooks.

+Also install the latest stable release of Julia.
+JDP currently bundles an
+'upstream' version of Julia in the `install` directory.
+You will probably have
+difficulties using your distribution's Julia version.

+If you wish to use the OpenQA integration then install `openQA-client`.
+Same
+goes for `mailx`.

+Finally, if you installed Jupyter or equivalent, run `julia
+install/install.jl` to setup `IJulia`.
+Otherwise this is not necessary.

 # Usage

 ## With Jupyter

 If you are using the Docker image then just browse to
 [localhost:8889](http://localhost:8889).
-If not then start Jupyter yourself.
+If not then run `jupyter notebook` in
+the JDP directory.

-Open either the `notebooks/Report-DataFrames.ipynb` or `notebooks/Propagate
+Open either the `notebooks/Report-Status-Diff.ipynb` or `notebooks/Propagate
 Bug Tags.ipynb` Jupyter notebooks which are (hopefully) self documenting.
 I
 have only tested them with Jupyter itself, but there are fancier alternatives
-such as JupyterLab and, of course, Emacs.
+such as JupyterLab.

 ## Other